Wheels, tires, tubes - how do I choose them for my wheelchair?

 How do you fit a wheelchair to your needs?

 Like bicycles or cars, wheelchairs have long been manufactured to meet the varying needs of users.
 The initial 'simple' wheelchairs that were only used to transport patients have been replaced by highly specialized wheelchairs, such as active wheelchairs for people with severe disabilities.
-These allow the user to be as independent as possible and to continue sporting activities.
+These allow the user to be as independent as possible and to continue practising sporting activities.
 In addition, there are also indoor or all-terrain wheelchairs, as well as ultra-light wheelchairs for children.
 Indeed, there are many subdivisions and classes of wheelchairs.
 Some say that choosing the right wheelchair is comparable to buying a car.
 In this case, you should first recognize your own needs.

-Type of disability - a different type of wheelchair is needed for a person with spasticity, i.e. a disease of the nervous system (a wheelchair that stabilizes the position, provides support and is comfortable for the caregiver to control) than for a person with a mobility disability (in this case, an active or other wheelchair that enables active and as independent a life as possible is suitable).
+Type of disability - a different type of wheelchair is needed for a person with spasticity, i.e. a disease of the nervous system (a wheelchair that stabilizes the position, provides support and is comfortable for the caregiver to control) than for a person with a mobility disability (in this case, an active or other wheelchair that enables an active and as independent a life as possible is suitable).

 Type of wheelchair drive - manual or electric?
 If the wheelchair user has dexterous hands, it is definitely worth choosing a manual wheelchair.
 This one requires more effort, but allows to maintain fitness and upper body function.